Solve VLC not Playing HEVC Videos & Play HEVC Files with VLC

 Method 1.
 Convert HEVC to VLC-supported Format

-First thing first.
-If playing 4K/8K HEVC using VLC is too heavy for your computer, and you don't want to upgrade the hardware for your budget, you can downgrade HEVC videos from a higher resolution like 4K/8K to HD 1080P, or convert the HEVC files to H.264 for easier playback in VLC without stutters or freezes.
+If playing 4K/8K HEVC using VLC is too heavy for your computer, and you don't want to upgrade the hardware for your budget, you can downgrade HEVC videos from a higher resolution like 4K/8K to HD 1080P, or convert the HEVC files to H.264 for easier playback in VLC without gray screen or stutters.
 What you need is an HEVC video converter with high performance and high output quality.

-No matter you have an Intel, AMD, or Nvidia graphic card, you can enjoy high performance with WinX HD Video Converter Deluxe.
+WinX HD Video Converter Deluxe delivers high HEVC to VCL conversion performance.
 It takes advantage of Intel QSV, AMD, and Nvidia Nvenc/Cuda hardware acceleration to convert HEVC to MP4, H.265/H.264, other formats at a fast speed, even you're running on a lower-configuration computer.
 It provides options to downscale 4K/8K HEVC to 4K, 2K, or SD MP4 videos.
 You can also convert HEVC videos to other less CPU-intensive formats for VLC Media Player.

-Step 1: Download WinX HD Video Converter Deluxe, install and run it on your PC.
+Step 1: Download WinX HD Video Converter Deluxe, install and run it on your computer.
 Then click "+ Video" to import the HEVC video that won't play on VLC.

 Step 3: Back to the main interface, click the gear button beside the selected output profile.
 Here you can lower the resolution, frame rate, etc, of the HEVC videos.
 For example, if you want to downscale HEVC from 4K to HD, click Resolution and select 1920x1280.
 Then click OK.